B0-B/Raptor/README.md

 - Watchdog service enables constant monitoring of the mining workload even after reboot
 - Customizable CPU Throttling ability with random shuffler (for critical platforms)
 - Perfect for IDLE HW and nodes with rest CPU capacity
+- Monitor every worker for this wallet on [Flockpool.com](https://flockpool.com/)

 ## Direct Download & Setup [Debian]
 ```bash